Friday, 28 October 2011

 a field student of cinesthetics

-This post is, in part, another comment on or observation of how artists adapted places, physically and otherwise, in order to participate in the E17 Art Trail and in a sense the state of being 'inside-out' is a fitting metaphor.
+This post is, in part, another comment on, or observation of, how artists adapted places, physically and otherwise, in order to participate in the E17 Art Trail.
+In a sense the state of being 'inside-out' is a fitting metaphor for the artist's adaptations.

 Sarah Nicolls' E17 Art Trail listing is here, with a picture of the inside out piano and a link to her web site.